Weihrauch HW77K Air Rifle Review, Part 2.

 Those of you who already shoot the Weihrauch HW77K in .20, if you have anything to add on the positives (or negatives) of this air rifle that I don’t cover within these four articles, then please email me and I will share it with everyone.

-The .20 Calibre HW77K air rifle straight out of the box.
+The .20 Calibre HW77K air rifle out of the box.

 As with all new spring powered air rifles, whatever the brand, they take quite a few shots before they start shooting that well.
 The first 100 shots are usually the worst while the seal beds in and the spring develops a ‘set’ and then with the barrel slightly leading up.

-Furthermore, it is not just the air rifle that improves with time, it is you the shooter as you develop muscle memory and familiarity with the gun.
+Furthermore, as any air rifle review should mention, it is not just the air rifle that improves with time, it is you the shooter as you develop muscle memory and familiarity with the gun.

 The graph below shows all four calibres of Weihrauch HW77K firing the first 15 shots out of the box and then some 50 shots later, another 15 shots.
 You will see that the Extreme Spread has reduced along with the speed to a small degree, while grouping also improved.
 The tests were done using the H&N Baracuda in each calibre of the HW77K air rifles tested.
 This clearly demonstrates that as the HW77K air rifles put through more pellets they settle down and with a reduced spread, the consistency will help you with grouping.